jiriteach/cloudflared-windows-updater/README.md

 You will need to perform manual updates.
 ```

-This PowerShell scripts automates the update process for `cloudflared` on Windows.
+This PowerShell script automates the update process for `cloudflared` on Windows.

-The script checks for the latest version (using `datecreated`) on the `cloudflared` repository (https://github.com/cloudflare/cloudflared) on GitHub.
-The script then compares the `datecreated` with the locally installed version.
-If a later version exists - the script will stop the `cloudflared` service and download and install the new version and start the `cloudflared` service again.
+The script checks for the latest version (using `datecreated`) on the `cloudflared` GitHub repository (https://github.com/cloudflare/cloudflared).
+The script compares the `datecreated` between the GitHub respository and the locally installed version.
+If a later version exists - the script will stop the `cloudflared` service and download and install the new version then start the `cloudflared` service again.

 ## Requirements & Setup
-1. Requires to be run as `administrator`.
+1. Requires PowerShell to be run as `administrator`.

-2. Requires `PowerShellForGitHub` module installed.
-Download and install from here - https://www.powershellgallery.com/packages/powershellforgithub or run `Install-Module -Name PowerShellForGitHub`.
+2. Requires `PowerShellForGitHub` module (https://www.powershellgallery.com/packages/powershellforgithub) installed.
+Run `Install-Module -Name PowerShellForGitHub`.

-3. Set `CLOUDFLARED_INSTALL_PATH` to the locally installed `cloudflared` version.
+3. Set `CLOUDFLARED_INSTALL_PATH` to the path of the locally installed `cloudflared` version.
 Example - `"C:\Program Files (x86)\cloudflared\cloudflared.exe"`.

-4. Register a new `EventLog` `source` in order for messages from the script to be written to the `Application` log.
+4. Register a new `EventLog` `source` in order for messages from the script to be written to the `Application` log in the Event Viewer.
 Run `New-EventLog –LogName Application –Source “Update cloudflared”`.
-Test the source is working by running - `Write-EventLog –LogName Application –Source “Update cloudflared” –EntryType Information –EventID 1 –Message “Testing ...”`.
-The message should appear under the `Application` log in the `Event Viewer`.
+Test the source is working by running - `Write-EventLog –LogName Application –Source “Update cloudflared” –EntryType Information –EventID 1 –Message “HelloWorld”`.
+The message should appear under the `Application` log in the Event Viewer.

-5. Execute script as needed or setup a `task` using `Task Scheduler` in Windows for automatic updates.
+5. Execute script as needed or setup a `task` using Task Scheduler in Windows for automatic updates.

 ## Example output - New `cloudflared` version found!